jasp-stats/jaspAudit/inst/help/auditBayesianEvaluation.md

 <img src="%HELP_FOLDER%/img/workflowEvaluation.png" />

-Please see the manual of the Audit module (download [here](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf)) for more detailed information about this analysis.
+Please see the manual of the Audit module (read [here](https://koenderks.github.io/jaum/)) for more detailed information about this analysis.

 ### Input
 ---